Oskar Lukasiak

 Oskar Mikko Lukasiak (born 27 October 1991) is a Swedish darts player who competes in Professional Darts Corporation (PDC) events.
 He won a PDC Tour Card at 2025 Q-School, having previously won 2024 PDC Challenge Tour 3.
-He has won two titles on the PDC Nordic and Baltic Tour.
+He has won three titles on the PDC Nordic and Baltic Tour.
 He also won the 2004 World Youth Masters.

 Career

 Early career

 Lukasiak hit a nine-dart finish during a boys' game at the 2004 Denmark Open aged 12-years-old, making him the youngest player to achieve the feat in an official competition.

-Lukasiak won the 2004 World Masters Boys title, defeating Jonny Nijs of the Netherlands 4–1 in the final.
+He won the 2004 World Masters Boys title, defeating Jonny Nijs of the Netherlands 4–1 in the final.

 In 2009, Lukasiak represented Sweden at the 2009 WDF Europe Youth Cup, where he won the boys singles tournament by defeating Wales' Jamie Lewis in the final.
 He also won the boys pairs tournament with Edwin Torbjörnsson and the boys overall gold medal with Sweden, along with a final in the boys team event.

 In 2012, Lukasiak won the Swedish qualifier for the 2012 PDC World Youth Championship.
 At the tournament, he beat James Hajdar 5–1 in the first round but lost to Jamie Landon 5–3 in next round.